-READ MORE INFORMATION BELOW AND
+SEE MORE INFORMATION BELOW

-PREPARE YOURSELF FOR YOUR MOTORCYCLE TEST
+PREPARE FOR YOUR MOTORCYCLE ENDORSEMENT TEST

-TAKE OUR PRACTICE TEST
+TRY OUR PRACTICE TEST

-Practice Tests and what to Know
+and what to Know for Endorsement Testing

 The information below is not to be substituted for studying and learning the Mississippi Driver’s Manual for the Driver/Motorcycle endorsement testing.

-When taking the endorsement test please remember the following:
+When taking the endorsement test,

-READ EACH QUESTION VERY CAREFULLY
+READ EACH QUESTION CAREFULLY

-REMAIN RELAXED – BEING NERVOUS CAN MAKE YOU CARELESS!!!
+REMAIN RELAXED – BEING NERVOUS CAN MAKE YOU CARELESS

-More information from the Mississippi Driver’s Manual you may find useful on the test:
+More information from the Mississippi Driver’s Manual

 On rural roads, the round railway advance warning sign indicates a railroad crossing is ahead and is normally posted 500 to 900 feet from the tracks.
 It is there to tell you to look. listen, and slow down because you may have to stop.
 With your headlights you should be able to see a person 200 feet ahead under good weather conditions.